ShivamSarodia/ShivyC/README.md

 [![Build Status](https://travis-ci.org/ShivamSarodia/ShivyC.svg?branch=master)](https://travis-ci.org/ShivamSarodia/ShivyC)
 [![Code Coverage](https://codecov.io/gh/ShivamSarodia/ShivyC/branch/master/graph/badge.svg)](https://codecov.io/gh/ShivamSarodia/ShivyC)

-ShivyC is a small C compiler written in Python 3, targeting Linux x86-64 machines.
-Seeks to eventually support the entire C11 standard and produce reasonably efficient code, although it's currently far from meeting these long-term goals.
-For ShivyC's current feature set, see the test files in the [tests/ctests/](tests/ctests/) directory.
+ShivyC is a C compiler written purely in Python 3, targeting Linux x86-64 machines.
+ShivyC seeks to eventually support the entire C11 standard and produce reasonably efficient code.
+For ShivyC's current feature set, see the test files in the [tests/general_tests](tests/general_tests) and [tests/feature_tests](tests/feature_tests) directories.

 ShivyC is a rewrite from scratch of my older attempt at a C compiler, [ShivC](https://github.com/ShivamSarodia/ShivC), with much more emphasis on feature completeness and code quality.
 See the ShivC README for more details on the target improvements.